-Figure 14.
-Right forefeet of the Carnegie Diplodocus and its casts, all in anterior view.
-A. The feet as originally mounted in 1905 (the London cast), 1907 (the Carnegie Museum original-material mount) and subsequent casts, as supervised by Hatcher and Holland and executed by Coggeshall.
+Figure 17.
+Right forefeet of the Carnegie Diplodocus and its casts, all in approximately anterior view.
+A. The feet as originally mounted in 1905 (in the London cast), 1907 (in the first iteration of the Carnegie Museum original-material mount), and subsequent casts, as supervised by Hatcher and Holland and executed by Coggeshall.
 This photograph shows the right forefoot of the Paris mount, which is unchanged since its original mounting.
-This forefoot material, cast from the camarasaurid specimen AMNH 965, has elongate metacarpals splayed in a semi-plantigrade posture, with multiple phalanges on each digit and large unguals on digits I, II and III.
+This forefoot material, sculpted from the camarasaurid specimen AMNH 965, has elongate metacarpals splayed in a semi-plantigrade posture, with multiple phalanges on each of the three medial digit and large unguals on digits I, II, and III.
 Photograph by Vincent Reneleau (MNHN).
 B. The right forefoot of the Berlin mount, as remounted in 2006 by Research Casting International, supervised by Kristian Remes.
 This consists of the original casts mounted in 1908 by Holland and Coggeshall, reposed in a more modern digitigrade posture, with superfluous phalanges and unguals discarded (see text).
 Photograph by Verónica Díez Díaz (MfN).
-C. The forefeet of Galaemopus (formerly Diplodocus) hayi HMNS 175 (formerly CM 662), casts of which were used in the Carnegie mount between 1999 and 2007.
+C. The forefeet of Galeamopus (= “Diplodocus”) hayi HMNS 175 (formerly CM 662), casts of which were used in the Carnegie mount between 1999 and 2007.
 Note the much shorter metacarpals, the fully digitigrade posture, the reduction in phalangeal count, and the single large manual ungual on digit I. Photograph by Jeremy Huff (TAMU).
-D. The present forefeet of the Carnegie mount, modelled in 2007 after those of WDC-FS001A, then thought to belong to Diplodocus carnegii (Bedell and Trexler 2005) but currently thought to belong to an as-yet unnamed basal diplodocine (Tschopp et al. 2015:229–230.
+D. The present forefeet of the Carnegie mount, modelled in 2007 after those of WDC-FS001A, then thought to belong to Diplodocus carnegii (Bedell and Trexler 2005) but currently thought to belong to an as-yet unnamed basal diplodocine (Tschopp et al. 2015:229–230).
 Note the resemblance to the diplodocine forefoot in part C, with short metacarpals, digitigrade posture, reduced phalangeal count, and a single large manual ungual.
-Photograph by Matt Lamanna (CM).
+Photograph by Matthew C. Lamanna (CM).

-Figure 15.
-The Carnegie Diplodocus in left posterolateral view, towards the end of the remounting process at Phil Fraley Productions, in 2007.
-The armature has not yet been painted to match the bone, and the distal segment of the tail has yet to be fitted.
+Figure 18.
+The Carnegie Diplodocus in left posterolateral view, toward the end of the remounting process at Phil Fraley Productions’ studio (Hoboken, New Jersey) in 2007.
+The armature has not yet been painted to match the bone, and the posterior segment of the tail has yet to be fitted.
 Photograph by Phil Fraley.